wadetb/shellspace/README.md

 # Running

+If your build environment isn't set up already, add an entry for your computer in `bin/android_dev.sh` and execute it using `source bin/android_dev.sh`.

-To run, connect your phone using `adb`, change directory to `GearVR/ShellspaceApp/` and type `./build.sh && ./run.sh`.
+To run, connect your phone using `adb`, change directory to `gearvr` and type `./build.sh && ./run.sh`.